Is a Personal Injury Settlement Taxed?

 - There are laws in place which outline which parts of a settlement are taxed and which are not.
 However, the judge will make the final decision on exactly how much in taxes you will have to pay.

-If you are looking for a personal injury attorney in Joplin, Springfield, or Rogers/Bentonville to represent you, turn to Johnson, Vorhees & Martucci for help.
+If you are looking for a personal injury attorney in Joplin and Springfield to represent you, turn to Johnson, Vorhees & Martucci for help.
 We can ensure you understand all aspects of your case and the settlement you receive.

 To request a free consultation, call us now at (833) 600-0125.